Pauline Marois

 Following two failed leadership runs in 1985 and 2005, Marois briefly left political life in 2006.
 A year later, she stood unopposed to become the seventh leader of the Parti Québécois on June 26, 2007.
 From 2008 to 2012, she served as leader of the Official Opposition.
 In spite of internal strife in 2011 and early 2012, where she survived several challenges to her leadership from prominent members of her caucus – earning her the nickname Dame de béton, "Concrete Lady" – she led the Parti Québécois to victory with a minority government in the 2012 Quebec general election, thus becoming the first female premier in the province's history.

-As Premier, Marois closed down Quebec's only nuclear reactor, ended asbestos production in Quebec, and pacified the province's turbulent campuses.
+As Premier, Marois closed down Quebec's only nuclear reactor and ended asbestos production in Quebec.
 Her government's highest profile initiative was the proposal of a controversial Quebec Charter of Values which would have banned the province's 600,000 government employees from wearing religious symbols including turbans, Islamic veils and Jewish kippahs.
 However, the crucifix (notably, the one hung by above the speaker's chair in the provincial legislature) would not have been banned under the Quebec Charter of Values.
 Her party was defeated 19 months later in the 2014 Quebec general election, an election that she herself had called.
 Marois was personally defeated in the riding of Charlevoix–Côte-de-Beaupré and announced thereafter her resignation as PQ leader.
 Her electoral defeat marked the shortest stay of any Quebec provincial government since the Canadian Confederation and the lowest showing for the PQ since its first general election in 1970.